Hawk is the main protagonist in the 1980’s high-fantasy cult classic Hawk the Slayer.

 - The last was lost.

 Great wars happened, involving elves, dwarfs, and giants.
 What’s left is a broken landscape where the Earth is cracked open.
 Smoke billows out.
-It’s never really light, the sun doesn’t shine very much.
+It’s never really daylight, the sun doesn’t shine very much.

 The evil black wizards control the lands.
 But they don’t control our hero.
 Hawk carries the legendary mind-sword which has become the symbol of good.